Show the code

 In this chapter only the exposure

 columns are used.
-A simple exploratory visualization of the exposure-response relationship is shown below:
+A simple exploratory visualization of the exposure-response relationship for the continuous outcome response_1

 |>